11 Species of Woodpeckers in Indiana

 They also use ants for bait for small fish that come out of the water to eat them.

-Sometimes, the phoebe will dive into the water in pursuit of small fish.
+Sometimes, the phoebe will dive into the water for small fish.

 11. Acorn Woodpecker